Denmark Copy link

 The context: Denmark ranks 12th in Europe for AI VC funding in 2024.
 Although direct public AI funding has been stripped back from the initial €9.2 million set out in the National Strategy to €5 million, Denmark has an established state-backed, innovation-focused investment culture through the Export and Investment Fund and Innovation Fund.

 The strategy: The Government has sought to make Denmark an attractive location for innovative businesses by creating a startup-friendly operating environment.
 This includes facilitating high levels of AI adoption in public services and businesses through the National Uptake Fund for New Technologies, and establishing a specific visa scheme and network of business advice centres for founders who want to start their business in Denmark.
+In November 2024 a white paper was published via a public-private partnership aimed at helping project teams implement AI tools responsibly and legally according to EU frameworks.

 What this means for founders Copy link